Salomonik/Code-Institute-Project-3/README.md

  **Comment Liking**: Add features to allow users to like and interact with comments, fostering more engagement.
  **Bug Fixes and Improvements**: Continue to identify and fix bugs, including the unresolved flash message issue, and make continuous improvements based on user feedback.

+ ### Conclusion

+This project has been a fulfilling journey, contributing to both personal and professional growth as a developer.
+The lessons learned and achievements made will serve as a solid foundation for future projects and endeavors.